Lucy Mangan – Partner

 If you meet the conditions of a furnished holiday let you will be able to claim capital allowances on the furniture and fittings provided with the property.

 Furthermore, on sale the capital gain arising should qualify for the 10% Business Asset Disposal Relief (formally Entrepreneurs’ Relief) rate of tax, rather than the full rate, currently 28%, provided the conditions have been met for the previous 12 months.

 To qualify as a furnished holiday let all of the following qualifying conditions must be met:

 - Availability: the property must be available for commercial letting as holiday accommodation to the public for at least 210 days during period

 - Letting: the property must be commercially let as holiday accommodation to members of the public for at least 105 days during the period

 - Pattern of occupation: not more than 155 days must fall during periods of longer term occupation (more than 31 days)

 Further details regarding furnished holiday lets can be found on the HM Revenue & Customs website here:

 If you rent out a spare room in the property you are currently living in you can claim rent-a-room relief.
-This allowance has increased to £7,500 from 6 April 2016.
+This allowance is up to £7,500 in a tax year.
 So long as the gross rental income received is below the limit it is exempt from income tax.
-If the rental income is above this amount then you have the option of paying tax on the excess above this threshold or using the normal rental income & expenditure rules as outlined above
+If the rental income is above this amount then you have the option of paying tax on the excess above this threshold or using the normal rental income & expenditure rules as outlined above.